Overview of IoT Communication Protocols 2026

 Azure excels in integration with the Microsoft enterprise stack.
 The path from IoT Hub to Azure Data Explorer (ADX) or Microsoft Fabric is seamless.

-• AWS Device Defender: AWS focuses heavily on behavioral security.
-Device Defender can monitor metrics (e.g., "Why is this thermostat sending 50MB of data outbound?") and trigger audits or disconnects.
-This serves as an intrusion detection system (IDS) specifically for your IoT fleet.
+AWS IoT Device Defender: AWS focuses heavily on behavioral security.
+AWS IoT Device Defender provides device authentication, continuous monitoring, and ML-based anomaly detection to ensure IoT device security and compliance in production environments.
+It can monitor metrics (e.g., “Why is this thermostat sending 50MB of data outbound?”) and trigger audits or disconnects, serving as an intrusion detection system (IDS) specifically for your IoT fleet.

 There is no "winner" in a vacuum, but there is certainly a "wrong choice" for your specific business model.